8 Florida attractions that are just as much fun as Disney and Universal

 Florida might be home to the “The Most Magical Place On Earth,” but look beyond the Orlando theme parks and you’ll find a treasure trove of other places to visit and unique things to do in Florida, each of them more than worthy enough to inspire a Florida vacation the whole family will enjoy.

-From powdered sugar sands of the Panhandle to the watery wonderland of South Florida’s swamps, there’s no shortage of attractions for every personality, budget, and comfort level.
+From a real rock launch pad to the majestic, crystal-clear springs, there’s no shortage of attractions for every personality, budget, and comfort level.
 As a Florida resident and mom, these are my top recommendations for places to visit in Florida beyond the theme parks, along with some truly unique things to do in Florida with kids and teens.

 A clear kayak at Rock Springs in family-friendly Kelly Park, Florida (Photo: Get Up and Go Kayaking)